Azure/azure-sdk-for-c/sdk/iot/doc/how_to_esp8266_nodemcu.md

     Copy the code from [here](https://github.com/azure/azure-sdk-for-c/blob/master/sdk/iot/hub/samples/esp8266nodemcu) into your sketch.

-    Edit the following parameters into `iot_configs.h` filling in your own information:
+    Edit the following parameters in `iot_configs.h`, filling in your own information:

     ```c
     // Wifi